Intestate Lawyers Calgary & Edmonton: Finalizing an Intestacy (Estate With No Will)Jeff Kahane2021-02-13T15:20:36+00:00

 When no will exists, the person in charge of the estate is called the executor or personal representative.
 When a person dies intestate – dies with no will – a family member may apply to the courts to act as the estate administrator.
 People often refer to this role as the estate trustee, as they hold the estate in trust for the beneficiaries.
 If the court grants letters of administration, the administrator must complete several tasks.
 For example, their role includes taking an inventory of the estate, and paying out all the debts.
 Lastly, they then make sure the beneficiaries receive what they should under intestacy laws.
 Alberta law, when people die without a will, is legislated by the Wills and Succession Act.

 If no immediate family member or close friend of the deceased can or will act as administrator, then the court may appoint a trust company to undertake the task.
 At times, the asset base of the estate make administering the estate unnecessary.
 In this case, a person’s initial meeting with the intestate lawyer determines that no further requirements exist.
+Learn more here about the duties and responsibilities of the Administrator of an intestate estate.

 Who Gets The Estate When Someone Dies Without A Will